 You may spend time in the sun, but the fact is that solar radiation is more dangerous than potential radiation from nuclear power.
 Flying may feel riskier than driving.
 But just because you are not in control while a passenger on a plane doesn’t make it so.
 Driving is much riskier.

 But since you know this, intellectually, you wear a seatbelt to mitigate the risk.
 And go ahead and board the plane when it is time.

 Humans are capable of making good choices—when they consider the situation, the level of risk, the alternatives possible, and how important the outcome could be.

 We know we live in a place where hurricane damage is a major concern for residents in Florida.
 So the question is—if you don’t have protection for your home, why not?

-Hurricane impact windows from Florida Window Experts offer all the advantages of regular windows—a view, light, fresh air—and easy to open and close—along with the highest degree of protection possible for you and your loved ones.
+Hurricane impact windows from Florida Window Experts offer all the advantages of regular windows.
+That is, a view, light, fresh air and easy to open and close.
+Along with this comes the highest degree of protection possible for you and your loved ones.
 Your windows become your shield against the power of the storm.

 Florida Window Experts offers impact windows with missile level “D” protection.
 That means the glass in these windows meets the test standard for a 9-pound 2×4 lumber missile striking the product end-on at 50 feet per second.

 Consider that level of protection while making up your mind.
 Something else for your risk assessment: these windows are safer than shutters, because they allow the same ability to leave from inside the house as a regular window.
 Security in and out… that’s Impact Windows from Florida Window Experts.

 Florida Window Experts offers hurricane impact windows that protect from even the most severe hurricanes.
 You’ll never need to use plywood, put up shutters, or close all those accordions again.

 You get peace of mind… fresh air… convenience… AND MISSILE LEVEL D PROTECTION!